nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ## Step 7: Deploy UE

-If all three links are configured then you can prooced with deploying the UE `PackageVariants`
+If all three links are configured then you can proceed with deploying the UE `PackageVariants`

 ```bash
 kubectl create -f test-infra/e2e/tests/oai/005-ue.yaml